-Hanging food in a waterproof bag used to be the gold standard for bear safety, but bears are fairly smart and extremely motivated to eat human food, so this method is really a worst-case scenario now.
+Hanging food in a waterproof bag used to be the gold standard for bear safety, but bears are fairly smart and extremely motivated to eat human and pet food, so this method is really a worst-case scenario now.

 Still, if you’re going to hang a bear bag, make sure you get it at least fifteen feet off the ground and at least five feet out from the trunk of the tree.